Rufluenza/USB-ejector/README.md

 And the python script in Downloads

 ## TO-DO
-Blacklist drives so it only shows USB devices on linux.
 The size of the usb device shown is currently only the used space not the total space.
 Change the user script to find the python program by itself.
+So it is more user friendly.

 ### Current known issues
 python crashing after device is ejected,